Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Thermodynamic Properties of Yukawa and Lee-Wick Potentials and negative heat capacity in NC systems

 This result shows that the corrections introduced by the noncommutativity modify the limits of integration, and introduce quantum spatial-structure effects into the thermal behavior of the system.
 For small energy range of $E$, the effects of $\Theta$ may dominate the thermal dynamics.
 In higher energy regimes, the exponential terms decay rapidly, and the system tends to exhibit classical behavior.
+The usual result presented in \cite{15} is recovered when $\Theta =0$.